 Applications for admission to postgraduate programs in Fall Term of the year are normally invited from September in the previous year.
 Interested persons are strongly advised to apply well before the application closing dates.
 Application deadlines for individual programs may vary and should be checked prior to submitting an application.
 In order to allow sufficient time to obtain a student visa/entry permit, non-local applicants are encouraged to submit their applications as early as possible.

 Selected applicants may be invited for an admission interview.
-Successful applicants will receive an offer of admission from the Office of Postgraduate Studies, and may be required to satisfy specified conditions.
+Successful applicants will receive an offer of admission from the HKUST Fok Ying Tung Graduate School, and may be required to satisfy specified conditions.
 Applicants receiving an offer will be expected to accept or decline by a specified date.

 Detailed application procedures are available here.